What is an Integrated Marketing Communications Plan?

-Experiential Marketing: This creates an experience for the consumer to interact with a brand in a real-world setting, such as branded festivals, pop-up shops, and behind-the-scenes tours.
+Experiential Marketing: Create an experience for your target consumer or patient to interact with your brand in a real-world setting, such as branded festivals, pop-up shops, and behind-the-scenes tours.
 This face-to-face engagement, which is best used to enhance and complement traditional marketing campaigns, leads to an emotional connection with consumers, something that is necessary to reach GEN Y consumers.

-Sponsored Content: This approach is similar to native advertising.
-Native advertising is advertising that appears to look like editorial content.
+Sponsored Content: Native advertising and sponsored content is still paid advertising, but it looks like editorial content.
 This content can be a sponsored tweet on Twitter, a suggested sponsored post on Facebook, or sponsored piece of content paid for by the advertiser.
-Sponsored content has a higher click through rate then traditional banner advertising.
+Sponsored content has a higher click through rate than traditional banner advertising.
 According to a recent survey, 70% of individuals wanted to learn about products through content rather than through traditional advertising.
 The survey also stated that people view native ads 53% more than banner ads.
-Also interesting to note, 71% of publishers received no major complaints from readers for featuring native ads.
-It is important to remember that the information and tone of your sponsored content is still key in having a successful campaign.
+Also, interesting to note, 71% of publishers received no major complaints from readers for featuring native ads.
+It is important to remember that the information and tone of your sponsored content is still key in running a successful PR and marketing campaign.

-Search Engine Optimization (SEO): Google is the first stop when prospects want to learn more about your business.
-It should be your goal to get your brand onto the top page of relevant search results, because 75% of users never scroll past page one.
+Search Engine Optimization (SEO): Google is the first stop when prospects want to learn more about your business or medical practice.
+Your goal should be to get your brand on the top page of relevant search results because 75% of users never scroll past page one.
 SEO can take a lot of time and thought, but you can begin by trying keyword analysis, which will enable relevant searches to link to your site.
 Also, be sure to use quality website content with on-trend keywords and phrases.
 61% of global Internet users research products online prior to buying, making the Internet and search-friendly content the best way to reach customers today.

-Blogging: This may seem so last year, but you would be amazed how many companies have yet to embrace a corporate content strategy.
-However, just writing for the sake of writing isn’t enough.
+Blogging: You would be amazed how many companies and physicians have yet to embrace a healthcare content marketing strategy.
+Writing for the sake of writing isn’t enough in an SEO driven world.
 What format are you going to put the content in?
 A blog?
 Downloadable e-book?
 Listicles?
 Guest posts?
 Writing a blog is a great way to craft your brand’s voice and engage consumers in a more real and thoughtful way.
 Companies that blog typically generate 88% more leads than those that do not.
 Businesses that blog more than 20x a month generate 5x more consumer interest and attraction.
 Frequency and quality are the two most important factors when beginning your brand’s blog.
 What is your content strategy?

 Inbound Marketing: Traditional advertising is no longer as effective as it used to be.
 Studies show that a whopping 86% of people skip TV ads and 44% don’t open mail from irrelevant advertisers.
 The answer to traditional advertising woes is Inbound Marketing, or “earned advertising.”
 Rather than pushing your message out to the consumer, Inbound Marketing compels consumers to find out more about your brand.
 Inbound marketing includes, but isn’t limited to blogs, social media, and search engine refinement, which make your brand more noticeable to consumers.